theylor999/theylor999/README.md

 - 🔭 I’m currently working on a machine learning project at OddsNotifier.

-- 🌱 I’m currently learning Machine Learning and reading *The Art of Data Analysis* by Kristin H. Jarman
+- 🌱 I’m currently learning R Programming and studying statistics.
 <br/>

 ## Languages and Tools